Falling in Love: the Fantasy of Romance Writing and Reading

 Some romances are excellently written by very talented writers, and they’re entertaining and intelligent.
 Nonetheless, their unreality keeps us in Neverland’s eternal childhood, rubbing elbows with Peter Pan and Tinker Bell because… let’s admit it… perfect people like those heroes and heroines just don’t exist.
 Perfect romance doesn’t either, as the nerve-rattling divorce rate and statistics on domestic violence show: according to the American Bar Association, approximately 1.3 million women and 835,000 men were physically assaulted by an intimate partner in the United States in 2000; 1,247 women and 440 men were killed by an intimate partner; and 1,006,970 women, 370,990 men are stalked annually.

 So what about all those historical romances?
 Do you believe men and women were more gallant in earlier times?
 They weren’t.
 Although hypocrisy dictated no one was to mention what was really going on in society, some brilliant writers took the risk.
 Jane Austen’s books can be read for their romantic element, but look how pitiless she was when portraying foolish secondary characters.
 And real life in the 18th and 19th centuries is perfectly depicted in the books of Zola, Flaubert, Dickens, Fielding, Hugo, Thackeray, Smollet, Balzac, in the artistic work of Hogarth and Daumier.
-Believe me, not much nobility and elegance to be found there.
+Believe me, not much nobility and elegance to be found in those.

 Do you think I’ve been criticizing romance?
 No way.
 I love writing romances.
 I try to make my characters complex, charming, intelligent; create settings that are delightful and picturesque; dialogue that’s fun.
 And I hope no one will be disappointed.
 I’ve done my best — that’s my duty as a writer.